pinbar/nodejs-express-jwt/README.md

 ### running tests
 * in the project directory, `npm test` to run all tests
 * to run a single test
-    * install node-jasmine globally `npm install -g node-jasmine`
+    * install jasmine-node globally `npm install -g node-jasmine`
-    * in the project directory, run `node-jasmine spec/authService.js`
+    * in the project directory, run `jasmine-node spec/authService.js`

 ### api and authentication scenarios
 * access the unsecure api `/metacortex`